geoffjay/mcp-servers/README.md

 - `overmind_connect` - Get connection instructions for processes
 - `overmind_is_running` - Check if Overmind is running
 - `overmind_check_procfile` - Validate Procfile existence and contents
+- `overmind_find_procfiles` - Find all Procfiles in a directory tree

 **Requirements**: Overmind and tmux must be installed on the system.

+**Testing**: The `overmind/test_environment/` directory contains a complete test setup with sample processes and testing utilities.
+Run `./overmind/test_environment/run_tests.sh` for comprehensive testing.

 ## Quick Start